olincollege/softdes-nytimes-countries/README.md

 3. Make a free [Google Cloud account](https://cloud.google.com/) and make an API key that can access the [Natural Language API](https://cloud.google.com/natural-language).
 These steps are necessary to use `processing.py`.
     - In `processing.py` on line 12, add a variable `PATH_<YOUR NAME>` that has the path to your Google Cloud API key in the first line of a text file.
     - Change line 17 to use your API variable: `with open(os.path.abspath(PATH_<YOUR_NAME>), "r") as f:`.
+4. If running a code block in computational essay, make sure to uncomment any lines of code as well as read directions for adding API key.

 ## Generating Plots
 You should not need to do anything besides run the computational essay to generate plots.
 The plot generating functions can be found in `visualization.py`.
 If you would like to create a new plot, check the docstrings for specifics.